googleapis/google-api-ruby-client/docs/auth-guide.md

-# Authentication for Legacy REST Clients
+# Authentication for Simple REST Clients

 This document describes how authentication, authorization, and accounting are accomplished.
 For all API calls, your application needs to be authenticated.
 When an API accesses a user's private data, your application must also be authorized by the user to access the data.
 For example, accessing a public Google+ post would not require user authorization, but accessing a user's private calendar would.
 Also, for quota and billing purposes, all API calls involve accounting.
 This document summarizes the protocols used by Google APIs and provides links to more information.

 > **Note:** this is a "general" document, and not specific to this particular service client.
 In particular, you may find that the examples in this document are for a different client.
-All legacy REST clients follow the same usage patterns, and you should be able to adapt the provided examples to the client you are using.
+All simple REST clients follow the same usage patterns, and you should be able to adapt the provided examples to the client you are using.

 ## Access types